-HLF Planning is recognised in the Royal Town Planning Institute as being one of only sixty-seven consultancies in the whole of the United Kingdom to be able to offer legal advice and services.
-It is not always necessary to have legal representation during the planning process, but having the option and safety net there when you need it puts you in a strong position.
+HLF Planning is recognised by the Royal Town Planning Institute as being one of only a select number of consultancies in the United Kingdom to be able to offer legal advice and services.
+It is not always necessary to have legal representation during the planning process, but having the option and safety net there if you need it puts you in a strong position.

 The majority of applications for Judicial Review of Planning Decisions will be made purely because there is no other route of appeal.
 For example, an objector to a planning application can use this route if the application is granted, because no appeal is possible to the Planning Inspector.

 Alternatively the claimant might be someone who challenges a decision made by a public body, perhaps on the basis that it has not followed its own procedures or policies.